janaSunrise/maze-generation-algorithm/README.md

 ## Usage

 This project has run steps configured using pipenv.
 Use the following command to get the maze generation visualization!

 Once ready, Hit the spacebar for the generation!
+You can also keep hitting spacebar for generating further when one ends.

 ```sh
 pipenv run start